|

 vi-cmd-mode-string ((cmd))

-If the show-mode-in-prompt variable is enabled, this
+If the show-mode-in-prompt variable is enabled, this string

-the primary prompt when vi editing mode is active and in
+primary prompt when vi editing mode is active and in

 command mode.
-The value is expanded like a key binding,
+The value is expanded like a key binding, so

-sequence into the mode string.
+the mode string.

 vi-ins-mode-string ((ins))

-If the show-mode-in-prompt variable is enabled, this
+If the show-mode-in-prompt variable is enabled, this string

-the primary prompt when vi editing mode is active and in
+primary prompt when vi editing mode is active and in

 insertion mode.
 The value is expanded like a key binding,

-so the standard set of meta- and control prefixes and
+so the standard set of meta- and control- prefixes and

-sequence into the mode string.
+the mode string.

 visible-stats (Off)